jorgeta/ner/LOGBOOK.md

 Evaluate the calibrated classifier.

-## Plan

 ### Wednesday 20.01

+Get all plots, tables and references into the paper.
+Remember to crop off the edges of the figures.

+### Thursday 21.01

 Write about theory: Transformers, BERT, BiLSTM-CRF, and word embeddings.

 Write about findings on time complexity and space complexity.

 Write about BertNer evaluation.

-Get all plots and references into the paper.
-Remember to crop off the edges of the figures.

-### Thursday 21.01

 Write about flairNer evaluation.